-- a) The QHTC grants the qualified employee lesser benefits or rights than it grants other employees in similar jobs; or - b) The qualified employee was employed as the result of:1) The displacement of another employee: - A strike or lockout; - 3) A layoff in which other employees are awaiting recall; - 4) A reduction of the regular wages, benefits, or rights granted to other employees in similar jobs; or - 5) The employee is a key employee.
+- The QHTC grants the qualified employee lesser benefits or rights than it grants other employees in similar jobs; or - b) The qualified employee was employed as the result of: - 1) The displacement of another employee; - 2) A strike or lockout; - A layoff in which other employees are awaiting recall: - 4) A reduction of the regular wages, benefits, or rights granted to other employees in similar jobs; or - 5) The employee is a key employee.

-Limitations on the tax credit for wages paid to qualified employees carried forward but not beyond the tenth year following the first year the taxpayer filed a return claiming the credit.
+Limitations on the tax credit for wages paid to qualified employees the taxpayer filed a return claiming the credit.